Titantek/ada-outlier-datastory/content.md

 <div class="chat">
   <div class="Marty">
         <div class="message">
-          So what's your verdict Doc ?
+          So what's your verdict Doc?
         </div>
         <div class="icon"></div>
     </div>
     <div class="Doc_crazy">
       <div class="message">
         Hmm...
 Still hard to conclude anything Marty!
 Both networks contain similarly sized SCCs but they still differ in the content of articles and different links...
-We should look at what articles are the most important in the networks too!
+We should look at which articles are the most important in the networks too!
       </div>
       <div class="icon"></div>
   </div>
 </div>

-How can we investigate the 'importance' of an article in the network ?
-Different methods exist but we selected here the PageRank Centrality as our measurement of a page's importance.
+How can we investigate the 'importance' of an article in the network?
+Different methods exist but we selected here the PageRank Centrality as our measurement of the importance of a page.

 {: .box-note}
    **PageRank Centrality**
-   This measure represents how 'important' a node is by how many inlinks redirect to it from other central nodes.
+   This measure represents how 'important' a node is by how many incomming links redirect to it from other central nodes.
 The more there are links redirecting to a node the more it is central, and the more central nodes redirect to a node, the more central this node gets.
 It is often used by web search engines to rank web pages, and thus is perfectly adapted to our analysis.
-   The pagerank centrality $$x_i$$ can thus be computed as follows :
+   The pagerank centrality $$x_i$$ can thus be computed as follows:
    $$ x_i = \sum_j a_{ji} \frac{x_j}{\sum_{j} a_{ji}} $$
    with $$a_{ji}$$ entry (j,i) of adjacency matrix $$A$$

 We decide to plot the nodes that have a pagerank value in the top 0.5% for better visualization here.
-The size and colors of the nodes are linked to the nodes pagerank scores and allow us to visualize the centrality measurement on the following plots:
+The size and colors of the nodes are linked to the nodes pagerank scores and allow us to visualize the centrality measurement in the following plots:

 <iframe
     src="/ada-outlier-datastory/assets/img/pagerank2007.html"